gromacs/gromacs/docs/dev-manual/testutils.rst

 In addition to ``src/testutils/``, some of the module test directories may provide reusable test code that is used in higher-level tests.
-For example, the ``src/gromacs/analysisdata/tests/`` provides test fixtures, a mock implementation for gmx::AnalysisDataModuleInterface, and some helper classes that are also used in ``src/gromacs/trajectoryanalysis/tests/``.
+For example, the ``src/gromacs/analysisdata/tests/`` provides test fixtures, a mock implementation for gmx::IAnalysisDataModule, and some helper classes that are also used in ``src/gromacs/trajectoryanalysis/tests/``.
 These cases are handled using CMake object libraries that are linked to all the test binaries that need them.